zengxu-yang/linux-on-winbook-tw102/README.md

 1. Copy `gsl1680-winbook-tw102.fw` to `/lib/firmware/silead`.
 2. Patch `drivers/platform/x86/touchscreen-dmi.c` and update your kernel.
 3. Use the provided Udev configuration file for calibration. `cp 98-touchscreen-cal.rules /etc/udev/rules.d`.
 Then reboot.
+You need this because Debian Buster uses libinput and the traditional Xorg calibration configuration does not work any more.
 * Scroll tearing in Firefox.
 Disabling smooth scrolling works.
 * Syslog reports missing libbd_mdraid.so.2.
 Install libblockdev-mdraid2 package.
 # References and Acknowlegements